QwikDev/qwik/packages/docs/src/routes/api/qwik/index.md

 The status can be one of the following:

-- 'pending' - the data is not yet available. - 'resolved' - the data is available. - 'rejected' - the data is not available due to an error or timeout.
+- `pending` - the data is not yet available. - `resolved` - the data is available. - `rejected` - the data is not available due to an error or timeout.

+Avoid using a `try/catch` statement in `useResource$`.
+If you catch the error instead of passing it, the resource status will never be `rejected`.

 ### Example